 This course will cover the vast field of commercial photography, from taking fashion photos to product photography, to photographing architecture.
+Students will be required to provide their own approved digital single lens reflex (DSLR) camera and approved multi-focal length (zoom) lens.
 No text.
 Materials fee.
-Pre-requisite: PHT-189
+Pre-requisite: PHT-185